Search

 Indirect Transmission Routes:

 Clinical presentation of pseudorabies varies depending on the species affected and the age of the animal.
-In pigs, the disease manifests differently in neonatal, growing, and adult animals.
+Guidelines from the USDA Animal and Plant Health Inspection Service (APHIS) emphasize that in pigs, the disease manifests differently in neonatal, growing, and adult animals.

 In Pigs: